Because repeating yourself 900 times isn't fun for anyone.

 Remember that your partner has probably experienced months or years of feeling hurt or frustrated because you have a long history of not giving them your attention when wanting to talk.
 He or she may have felt that you were not interested in what they had to say or that you do not value them as a partner.
 For this reason, you must:

-The good news is that learning to be a good listener is something that anyone can do if they have the willingness and desire.
+The good news is that you can absolutely learn good listening skills if you have the willingness and desire.